cschob01/First-C-Independent-Project/README.md

-# First C++ Independent Project
+# Heads-Up-Poker

-Pass-and-play heads up poker.
-Coded from scratch
+This is my first independent c++ project.
+It is pass-and-play heads up poker, coded from scratch.